Should you count calories on a low-carb or keto diet?

 Additionally, your insulin levels – and how sensitive your body is to insulin – may influence whether you store or burn calories.
-In people who have lost weight, elevated post-meal insulin levels and a slower metabolism may drive weight regain.
-However, researchers have found that decreasing carb intake may help counteract these effects.9 What’s more, low-carb diets regularly outperform low-calorie diets for weight loss, even in studies where calories aren’t intentionally counted or restricted during low-carb eating.10
+In people who have lost weight, elevated post-meal insulin levels and a slower metabolism may drive weight regain.9 However, researchers have found that decreasing carb intake may potentially help counteract these effects.10 What’s more, low-carb diets regularly outperform low-calorie diets for weight loss, even in studies where calories aren’t intentionally counted or restricted during low-carb eating.11

 For example, in a 2004 study, overweight and obese adults consumed a low-fat diet and a low-carb diet for one week each.
 Both diets were designed to reduce each person’s calorie intake by 500 calories per day.
-Yet the participants lost more weight and body fat during the low-carb week than the low-fat week – even though men in the study averaged slightly higher calorie intake while following low carb.11
+Yet the participants lost more weight and body fat during the low-carb week than the low-fat week – even though men in the study averaged slightly higher calorie intake while following low carb.12

 Video: Doctors answer